emarcey/cicerone/glossary/organizations.clean.md

 # Union Of Belgian Brewers
 -  professional association/guild of brewers in Belgium

+# Women's Christian Temperance Movement, The
+-  an organization formed in 1873, which advocated universal Prohibition of alcohol, because they believed the saloon was the center of society's ills
+-  [[glossary/people.clean#Nation, Carrie|Carrie Nation]] was one of the most infamous members

 # Wye College
 -  a college in Kent, England known for their hop breeding program